 The social platform that allows users to send “temporary” pics to each other had a huge 2013 by rejecting a huge offer from Facebook for either $3 billion or $4 billion, depending on who you ask.
 Also, 10 teen boys got arrested for using Snapchat exactly how you think boys would use it, and law enforcement is totally looking at Snapchats because they are gross.
 That of course didn't stop some brands from testing the waters (Beefy Crunch Burrito anyone?).

 Upworthy Headlines Are Everywhere

 What happens when a guy from MoveOn.org partners with a guy from The Onion and a former Facebook guy throws a bunch of money at them?
 Upworthy happens, a site designed to be both viral and progressive, a news site that is “curated” instead of edited with the focus on sharing across social media platforms.
 Like it or not, this stuff isn’t going anyway.
-Fastcompany announced in July that Upworthy had become the fastest growing media site in history by leveraging “emotional data” to become something like a BuzzFeed for the soul, or something.
+Fastcompany announced in July that Upworthy had become test-growing-media-site-of-all-time">the fastest growing media site in history by leveraging “emotional data” to become something like a BuzzFeed for the soul, or something.
 Be afraid.

 The Oreo Blackout Tweet